wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

         </tr>
         <tr>
             <td><code>summaryRowSetting</code></td>
             <td>Determines whether a summary row will be returned.
-By default, summary row is not returned.
+By default, a summary row is not returned.
 If requested, the summary row will be sent in a response by itself after all other query results are returned.
 Type: enum [SummaryRowSetting](https://developers.google.com/google-ads/api/rest/reference/rest/v17/SummaryRowSetting)</td>
             <td>No</td>
         </tr>
     </table>